 If you are a first-timer, you want to ensure that you spend more time awing at the many delights the ocean will throw at you, rather than fiddling with multiple pieces of equipment, trying to figure out how much time you have before you run out of air.
 That’s always the first-timers’ most important concern, isn’t it?

 If you are an experienced diver who scrounges the ocean floor for wrecks, you already know the importance of having a good diver computer.
-Those wrist-watched sized data crunchers that do all the hard work of computing a thousand different probabilities and displaying on a colorful screen that, ‘Hey buddy, it’s time to head back up.
+Those wrist-watch sized scuba dive computers that do all the hard work of crunching through thousands of different probabilities and displaying on a colorful screen that, ‘Hey buddy, it’s time to head back up.
 Civilization calls‘.

-Personal scuba computers can be lifesavers.
-Not to mention that with a few many additives thrown in, you get exclusive bragging rights in the scuba diving community.
-But if trying to select one off the shelf doesn’t make your head spin, then you are not aware of the tech specifications and the gobbledygook you will have to navigate through, just to get numbers on the screen.
+Personal scuba diving computers can be lifesavers.
+Not to mention that with a few many add-ons thrown in, you get exclusive bragging rights in the scuba diving community.
+But if trying to select a dive computer off the shelf doesn’t make your head spin, then you are not aware of the tech specifications and the gobbledygook you will have to navigate through, just to get numbers on the screen.